DavidCox88/GoogleClout-Challenge/Google Clout - CI CD in a Google Cloud World.md

 sed -i 's/region-here/<default region>/g' clouddeploy.yaml
 ```
 #### Create the Cloud Deploy pipeline for the lab using the updated clouddeploy.yaml file that has the correct Project ID and Region settings for this lab
-Run the following in CLoud Shell to create the Cloud Deploy pipeline
+Run the following in Cloud Shell to create the Cloud Deploy pipeline
 ```
 gcloud deploy apply --file=clouddeploy.yaml --region=$REGION
 ```
 ## Step 3 - Configure the Artifact Registry and trigger a build by pushing an update to your repo
 #### Create a docker format repository in the Artifact Registry named pop-stats to store container images for this pipeline
-Run the following in CLoud Shell to create the Artifact Registry
+Run the following in Cloud Shell to create the Artifact Registry
 ```
 gcloud artifacts repositories create pop-stats \
     --repository-format=docker \